Katie Steffes, MS, NBCT

 Anti-bias education is more than celebrating different holidays, having a book about people in wheelchairs, or having dress up clothes from other countries.
 ABE is the air that is breathed in and out every day in a classroom.
 ABE is heard in interactions and language with children, families, coworkers, and other early childhood professionals.
 ABE is seen in the variety of materials and books that are taught to broaden children’s experiences.
 ABE is felt in warm, loving, and connected environments.
 It is both child-directed and teacher-directed.

 Early childhood programs are built on developmentally appropriate practice.
 Knowledge of child development, the individual child’s interests and abilities, and the context of a child’s environment are the foundation of teaching.
 Children ask questions or role-play different things they see, hear, taste, smell, and touch.
 These are examples of child-directed activities.
 When children initiate a type of inquiry, educators use the teachable moments to address and expand their understanding.
-Teachers also introduce new ideas, skills, or materials with which children have limited experience or background.
-These are teacher-directed activities.
+Educators also introduce new ideas, skills, or materials with which children have limited experience or background.
+These are educator-directed activities.
 For ideas to teach ABE content, Derman-Sparks, Olsen Edwards, and Goins recommend starting with these three sources:

 Classroom Environments